instedd/facility-public-portal/docs/importing.md

 ### Normalizing Resourcemap information

-To import data from raw CSV exports of SPA results, store raw files as follows:
+To import data from ResourceMap, store the files as follows:

 ```
 data